-EG1004 uses author/date format for in text citations to a source.
+EG1003 uses author/date format for in text citations to a source.
 Citations to the manual, including in captions for illustrations taken from the manual, should use (NYU Tandon, 2022) or (NYU, 2022).
-Where the author is a person, use the last name and the publication year (Smith, 2022).
-For sources with two authors, use the last names of both authors (Smith and Jones, 2022).
-For sources that have three or more authors, use et al. (Smith et al., 2022).

 Original Data

 Lab notes are placed here.
 Lab notes may not be used in any other section of a lab report.